SkywardApps/popcorn/docs/dotnet/DotNetTutorialInternalOnly.md

 # [Popcorn](../../README.md) > [Documentation](../Documentation.md) > [DotNet](DotNetDocumentation.md) > Tutorial: Internal Only Attribute

-We assume you've already learned the basics of Popcorn.
+We assume you've already learned the basics of configuring Popcorn in this tutorial.
 If not, you should probably go back and complete [Getting Started](DotNetTutorialGettingStarted.md) first.

-This tutorial will walk you through a few ways to protect your data.
+This tutorial will walk you through a few ways to protect undesired data from being passed to the client.

 ### Overview
 We will achieve this using the [InternalOnly] attribute, which can be used on Classes, Properties and Methods.